antgel/jewishfalmouth.org/content/pages/jewishfalmouth.md

 ## Individual graves

 Everything is so eroded, it's hard to make much out.
-Barry Hyman and David Liss contributed some better photos (did they clean the headstones?) to the corresponding page on [Cemetery Scribes](http://www.cemeteryscribes.com/showmap.php?cemeteryID=61) [^3], which also mentions Keith Pearce's book [The Lost Jews of
+Barry Hyman and David Liss contributed better photos (did they clean the headstones?) to the corresponding page on [Cemetery Scribes](http://www.cemeteryscribes.com/showmap.php?cemeteryID=61) [^3], which also mentions Keith Pearce's book [The Lost Jews of